Tajim-Akand/CLP_1/README.md

-"# CLP_1"
-1. problem1_max_of_three.py

-Takes three integers as input
+# CLP_1

+## Student Information
+- Name:Md Tajim Akand
+- ID:232002228-CSE316-232D7
+- Course:CSE316
+- Department:CSE, Green University of Bangladesh

+---

+## Description
+This Python program solves three problems using three separate functions:
-Finds the maximum using only if–elif–else
+1. Find the maximum of three numbers using if–elif–else

-2. problem2_digit_count_sum.py

-Takes one integer (handles negative values)

-Prints:

-total number of digits

-sum of digits
+2. Count total digits and sum of digits of a number

-3. problem3_bubble_binary.py

-Takes a list of integers and a target value

-Sorts the list using bubble sort
+3. Perform binary search after sorting a list using bubble sort

-Searches the target using binary search

-Prints the 0-based index or -1 if not found
+All tasks are completed without using restricted built-in functions.

+---

+## How to Run
+VS Code
+python filename.py